testcontainers/testcontainers-go/docs/features/build_from_dockerfile.md

 }
 ```

-**Please Note** if you specify a `ContextArchive` this will cause Testcontainers-Go to ignore the path passed
+**Please Note** if you specify a `ContextArchive` this will cause Testcontainers-go to ignore the path passed
 in to `Context`.